 OCCURRENCE

-Recent soils occur throughout New Zealand in young landscapes, including alluvial floodplains, unstable steep slopes and slopes mantled by young volcanic ash.
+Recent Soils occur throughout New Zealand in young landscapes, including alluvial floodplains, steep, unstable slopes, and slopes mantled by young volcanic ash.

 ACCESSORY PROPERTIES OF THE ORDER

 Weak soil development.
 Soil development is mostly confined to topsoils, with B horizon colours and/or pedality occurring in some soils.